-18 For example, if one resource is located in EMAAC and the other resource is located in Rest of RTO, the Aggregate Resource will be modeled and compensated in Rest of RTO and compensated at Rest of RTO clearing price.
+For example, if one resource is located in EMAAC and the other resource is located in Rest of RTO, the Aggregate Resource will be modeled and compensated in Rest of RTO and compensated at Rest of RTO clearing price.
 If one resource is located in EMAAC and the other is located in SWMAAC, the Aggregate Resource will be modeled and compensated in MAAC.
-If one resource is located in COMED and the other resource is located in EMAAC, the Aggregate Resource will be modeled and compensated in RAAC.
-If one resource is located in COMED and the other resource is located in EMAAC, the Aggregate Resource will be modeled and compensated in RAAC.
+If one resource is located in COMED and the other resource is located in EMAAC, the Aggregate Resource will be modeled and compensated in Rest of RTO.